mattkgross/PrincPaper/Writeup.md

 16|};
 ~~~~~~~~~~~~~~~~

-Furthermore, in regards to scoping, static_if's functionality is comparable to the C++ preprocessor's use of *#if* and *#endif*.
-This mechanism for conditional compilation follows similar semantics to the proposed static_if construct.
-The issue is that preprocessing operates in a scope that does not allow for the evaluation of constant expressions.
-Static_if would theoretically change this preprocessing system by including constant expressions in the scope of the if statement.
+Furthermore, in regards to scoping, *static_if*'s functionality is comparable to the C++ preprocessor's use of *#if* and *#endif*.
+This mechanism for conditional compilation follows similar semantics to the proposed *static_if* construct.
+The issue is that preprocessing operates in a scope that does not allow for the evaluation of constant expressions. *Static_if* would theoretically change this preprocessing system by including constant expressions in the scope of the if statement.

-An added advantage to the use of static_if is the increased efficiency of functional overrides.
+An added advantage to the use of *static_if* is the increased efficiency of functional overrides.
 Below, we see an example of three functional overrrides:

 ~~~~~~~~~~~~~~~~
 1|  template <class BidirectionalIterator>